-The conference will take place the 22nd of February 2018 at the Marriot Hotel, Kigali, Rwanda.
+The conference took the 22nd of February 2018 at the Marriot Hotel, Kigali, Rwanda.

 In Rwanda, poverty and extreme poverty have fallen from respectively 57 and 39 percent to 39 and 16 percent in the last 10 years.
 These figures are encouraging.
 However, in order to keep the pace of poverty reduction, there is a need to understand the factors driving this trend and how to foster it.

 To achieve a better understanding of how escapes from extreme poverty and deprivation can be sustained over time, the Institute of Policy Analysis and Research (IPAR) and the Chronic Poverty Advisory Network (CPAN) have worked together on a research project “Understanding and supporting sustained pathways out of extreme poverty and deprivation”.
-As a result of an in-depth desk and field analysis, the IPAR-Rwanda and the CPAN are producing a national report on poverty dynamics in Rwanda, which they aim to present and discussed at the 7th
+As a result of an in-depth desk and field analysis, the IPAR-Rwanda and the CPAN have produced a quantitative analysis paper on poverty dynamics in Rwanda, which they presented and discussed at the 7th

 IPAR’s Annual Conference.

-The conference aims to provide policy makers with the latest evidence on policies and programmes which can assist in achieving positive poverty outcomes and sustained escapes out of poverty, both from Rwanda as well as countries to which Rwanda looks or could look for inspiration.
-The key issues to be discussed will revolve around economic growth rates and patterns and policies; social protection; human development; transformational social, economic and environmental change; governance and institutions.
+The conference provided policy makers with the latest evidence on policies and programmes which can assist in achieving positive poverty outcomes and sustained escapes out of poverty, both from Rwanda as well as countries to which Rwanda looks or could look for inspiration.
+The key issues discussed revolved around economic growth rates and patterns and policies; social protection; human development; transformational social, economic and environmental change; governance and institutions.

 A similar research has also been carried out in Bangladesh, Cambodia, Ethiopia, India, Pakistan,

-Tanzania, Uganda, and Vietnam, some of which will also be presented at the conference.
+Tanzania, Uganda, and Vietnam, some of which have also been presented at the conference.
 The

-conference will be a major opportunity for researchers, the academia, Rwandan decision-makers, civil society organisations (CSOs) to learn from international experience as well as be exposed to the latest research on this issue.
+conference has been a major opportunity for researchers, the academia, Rwandan decision-makers, civil society organisations (CSOs) to learn from international experience as well as be exposed to the latest research on this issue.